mvolkmann/blog/src/rust.md

 The introduction of multiple companies participating in the newly formed "Rust Foundation" will likely lead to improvements in this area.
+Testing new and modified functions with unit tests rather than in the context of an application that uses them can reduce the time to test changes.

 ## Installing

-Rust is installed using the
+It is recommended to install Rust using the
 {% aTargetBlank "https://github.com/rust-lang/rustup/blob/master/README.md",
 "rustup" %} tool.
 This enables having multiple versions of Rust installed and switching between them.

-To install rustup in macOS
+To install rustup in macOS:

-1. install {% aTargetBlank "", "homebrew" %}
-1. enter `brew install rustup`
-1. install "Command Line Tools for Xcode" from {% aTargetBlank "https://developer.apple.com/downloads/more", "developer.apple.com" %}
+1. Install "Command Line Tools for Xcode" from {% aTargetBlank "https://developer.apple.com/downloads/more", "developer.apple.com" %}
    (requires a free Apple ID)
+1. Install {% aTargetBlank "", "homebrew" %}.
+1. Enter `brew install rustup`

-To install rustup in Linux (or macOS), enter the following command:
+Enter the following command to install rustup in Linux (or macOS):

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh